Take the first step

 We share here a few anniversary stories, memories and special events to mark the occasion.

-In this episode Minouche and I discuss her new and hugely influential book, What We Owe Each Other: A New Social Contract.
+In this podcast, Minouche discusses her new and hugely influential book, What We Owe Each Other: A New Social Contract.
 In this work, she sets out to do no less than to provide a framework for a new relationship between the state and individual based on the idea of what we owe to each other as fellow citizens.
 The book has been praised by a multitude of Nobel Prize winners, Heads of State, renowned economists and philosophers, and…well, just about everyone who has read the book!
-I hope you find our conversation as inspiring and interesting as I did.
+We hope you find the conversation as inspiring and interesting as I did.

 The most valuable lesson I took from my TRIUM experience is that you do not have ONE type of leadership.
 It is not what your employer is expecting from you but who you are.
 I could find my leadership style: Effectuation.
 It helps me to become a strong and successful entrepreneur.